bunsenmcdubbs/EventBriter/README.md

 See: http://docs.meteor.com/#/full/structuringyourapp for
 more details.
 In particular we are using method 1 outlined in the documentation (root level directories are feature/concept driven, not client/server).
-Eventually more code needs to be refactored into packages to further increase modularity.
+Eventually the code should be refactored into packages to further increase modularity.